aregsar/aregsarblog/blog/2020/working-with-linux-users-and-groups/index.md

 groupadd bob && useradd -m -g bob bob
 ```

 > Note: The -g option specified the default group to assign the user to.
 Using -G instead of -g will add the user to secondary group not the default group so we need to use lowercase character.
+One the other hand if we did want to create a user with an automatic default group and assign it to a secondary group an example would be `useradd -m -G admin bob` where we create the user bob that gets a default group of bob and is also added to the existing admin group.

 ## Existing User Operations using the usermod command